Bibliothèque nationale de France

 The National Library of France is a public establishment under the supervision of the Ministry of Culture.
 Its mission is to constitute collections, especially the copies of works published in France that must, by law, be deposited there, conserve them, and make them available to the public.
-It produces a reference catalogue, cooperates with other national and international establishments, and participates in research programs.
+It produces a reference catalogue, cooperates with other national and international establishments, as well as participates in research programs.